MinerSebas/bevy_lint/README.md

 cargo dylint bevy_dylint
 ```

+## Lint Creation

+A Lint is created by implementing the [LateLintPass](https://doc.rust-lang.org/stable/nightly-rustc/rustc_lint/trait.LateLintPass.html) trait and adding to the `register_lints` function.

+When creating a UI Test, add the Test as an Example to the [Cargo.toml](Cargo.toml).
+Also make sure that your `.stderr` File uses `LF` Line-endings and not `CRLF`, as otherwise the Test will fail without any explanation.

+For more Resources you can take a look at the [dylint resources](https://github.com/trailofbits/dylint#resources).

 ## License

 bevy_lint is free and open source!
 All code in this repository is dual-licensed under either: